w4cyber-favicon-white

 • Actively involved in digital or cybersecurity activities and decision-making.

-Full Scholarship recipient from the past edition
+Full Scholarship recipient from the 2023 edition

 My expectations were high.
 I knew already that it would be something advanced but it took me by surprise how great it is to be among these top level cyber managers and experts.
 You get to meet a lot of people who work in the field that otherwise you wouldn’t.
 I get to spend time with the best of the best in the cyber world and learn a lot.
 Definitely worth applying for the programme.
 I managed to do it from Montenegro so everything is possible!